Armored cruiser: Battle of Tsushima and final developments

+Appearance of the battlecruiser

-By the time these ships were entering service, the armored cruiser as it was then known had reached the end of its development.
+By the time these new armored cruisers were entering service, such types of ships had reached the end of its development.
 Tactics and technology favored fighting power over long to medium ranges, which demanded an armament of primarily large caliber guns and a speed higher than that of battleships, preferably by at least 30 percent, to fulfill its traditional role as scout for the fleet and the newly acquired one of participating with battleships in a naval encounter.
 Thirty percent was the ratio by which frigates had been faster than ships of the line in the days of sail.
 If a battleship sailed at 20 knots, this would mean that an armored cruiser would have to steam at least 26 or 27 knots.
 To fulfill these criteria, however, armored cruisers would have to be built much larger and take on a different form than they had in the past.
+First Sea Lord "Jacky" Fisher, an advocate of armored cruisers as more useful than battleships to safeguard British trade and territorial interests, saw his efforts justified; his belief that "speed is armor" would lead him to create the battlecruiser.

 The battlecruiser HMS Invincible and her two sister ships were designed specifically to fulfill these requirements.
 In a sense they were an extension of the armored cruiser as a fast, heavily armed scout, commerce protector and cruiser-destroyer, reflected in the term originally ascribed to them, "large armored cruiser."
 However, the battlecruisers were much larger than armored cruisers, allowing them to be faster, more heavily armed, and better-protected, so battlecruisers were able to outpace armored cruisers, stay out of range of their weapons and destroy them with relative impunity.
 Because they carried the heavy guns normally ascribed to battleships, they could also theoretically hold their place in a battle line more readily than armored cruisers and serve as the "battleship-cruiser" for which Hovgaard had argued after Tsushima.
 All these factors made battlecruisers attractive fighting units, although Britain, Germany and Japan would be the only powers to build them.
 They also meant that the armored cruiser as it had been known was now outmoded and no more were built after 1910.
 The United States Naval Institute put the matter bluntly in its 1908 written proceedings: